A military in crisis: Here are the senior leaders embroiled in sexual misconduct cases

 Maj.-Gen. Dany Fortin

-Maj.-Gen Dany Fortin stepped down from his role as head of vaccine logistics at the Public Health Agency of Canada (PHAC) on May 14, 2021, amid a military investigation into a sexual misconduct allegation.
+The senior military commander was removed from his position as head of vaccine logistics at the Public Health Agency of Canada (PHAC) on May 14, 2021, amid a military investigation into the allegation.

-Ahead of the criminal charge, Fortin publicly launched a legal battle in federal court in June to demand his job back, arguing politicians improperly meddled in his case.
+Fortin has launched a legal battle in Federal Court to demand his job back, arguing politicians improperly meddled in his case.
 Gen. Eyre's notebook described weeks of intense discussions over how to handle Fortin's case.

 The Federal Court of Canada told Fortin on Oct.
 12, 2021, that the military grievance process is the appropriate avenue to address his claim and that he had not fully taken advantage of that mechanism.
 Fortin has since appealed the decision and the appeal is going ahead.